erikpukinskis/prototype-narrative-editor/THEFUTURE.md

 !
 Right now

-Somehow when I start with

-One
-Two

-and I backspace on the second line, the server comes back with

-OneTwo
-Two

-So I guess we're not doing the splice properly?
+Some weirdness with enter and backspace.
+Not sure what it is.
+Maybe it's not blocking then.
+Onward to the hard stuff!
+Loader!
+Bootstrapping!

 !
 Future Future Future Future

 There's some stuff to clean up to get back to feature parity with 0.2.0.

- - [X] Type Narrative into itself
- - [X] Get Narrative typed in to save, reload, and run a hello world
- - [X] Load .md files if there's nothing in the db
- - [X] Replaced Ember with a bunch of stuff inlined with the very beginnings of a framework
- - [X] Autoscroll
- - [ ] Get back to feature parity with the Ember editor
+ - [X] Get back to feature parity with the Ember editor
-   - [X] Get tabbing working again
-   - [X] Enter on the first line
-   - [ ] Fix backspace key
  - [ ] Get the loaded-from-disk narrative to go through the loader
  - [ ] Tidy up